NetLogo/Galapagos/README.md

-# Teletortoise
+# Galapagos

+This is where our tortoises live!

-Teletortoise is an experimental version of NetLogo that runs remotely on a server while displaying in a web browser.
+Teletortoise is a version of NetLogo that runs remotely on a server while displaying in a web browser.

+Tortoise is a version of NetLogo that runs entirely within the browser (without having as many features as Teletortoise).

+The tortoises are the NetLogo versions of the future!
 Curious to know more?
-Want to try it?
-Visit the [wiki](https://github.com/NetLogo/Teletortoise/wiki) for more details.
+Want to try?
+Visit the [wiki](https://github.com/NetLogo/Galapagos/wiki) for more details.